Bodega Bay, California: Geography

-According to the United States Census Bureau, the CDP has a total area of 12.5 sqmi, of which 8.3 sqmi of it is land, and 4.2 sqmi of it (33.37%) is water.
+According to the United States Census Bureau, the CDP has a total area of 12.5 sqmi, of which 8.3 sqmi is land and 4.2 sqmi (33.37%) is water.
 The town lies on the edge of Bodega Harbor.
 Bodega Bay itself extends south along the coast to Tomales Bay.
 North of town lies a long coastal exposure of alternating rock outcrops and sandy beaches which is known as Sonoma Coast State Beach.

-The U.S. National Weather Service provides a helpful visual aid graphing weather and climate information from the nearby Monterey sensors to display visually by month the annual typical temperatures, the past year's temperatures, and record temperatures.
+South of town, the coastline includes Doran Regional Park, Estero Americano Coast Preserve, and the Estero Americano estuary at the Sonoma–Marin county boundary.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Bodega Bay has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
 Like much of the California coast, summer afternoons are often cool and windy (and sometimes foggy) as winds blow in off the ocean.